Global Market Cap to GDP (GNI) Ratios by Country

 GNI = GDP + Net Income from Abroad

 In majority of the cases, the difference between GDP and GNI is quite minor.
-In 2014, the GNI of US was $17,813 billion and GNP was $17,419.
+In 2024, the GNI of US was $29,243 billion and GNP was $29,298 billion.
 This means that the outflow and inflow of income is balanced.
 The same is true for majority of the nations but there are exceptions.
 One notable case is Ireland that used generous tax policies to lure many multinational corporations to set up their headquarters to the country.
 The GNI of Ireland is 20% lower than its GDP.

 Gross National Product (GNP) and GNI are quite similar concept and there are only small differences in the way they are calculated.
 The main difference is that GNI takes account income and taxes earned also by citizens permanently living abroad while GNP only measures the earnings of domestic citizens.
 The GNI has largely replaced the use of GNP since the World Bank begin calculating and publishing GNI figures instead of GNP numbers.